oplS17projects/Simple-Task-Manager/README.md

 In the headings below, replace the silly names and GitHub handles with your actual ones.
 -->
+### Cassandra Cooper @c-cooper:
+I am responsible for all baseline client code, including the task object, all sorting, filtering, and interaction functionality, and sending requests to the server (to sync/get full list).

 ### Chris Guyott @cguyott
 Will write the server side program and networking.